pytrackdat/pytrackdat/README.md

 Where `design.csv` is a path to the design file and `site_name` is the name of the web application that will be generated.

+The script will ask if the version being built is a 'production build'.
+Answer `n` (no) for now.

+It will also prompt for the details of an administrative user.
+Enter in a username and password for testing purposes.
+The 'email' field is optional.

 This will output a zip file, `site_name.zip`, in the PyTrackDat project directory.
 This package will be used to deploy the site.